 What is SEER and HSPF?

 SEER is an efficiency rating for air conditioning systems, and the larger the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not astounding though, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
+The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the unit is at heating.
-Notice from these examples by looking at the SEER rating, air conditioners are about equal, if not a little better depending on the AC you choose.
-The biggest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC can't.
+Notice from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the model you choose.
+The biggest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC cannot.

 Does climate matter for heat pumps?

-and is necessary for certain chillier climates.
-That’s because a heat pump has difficulty when the temperatures hit about 40 degrees Fahrenheit.
-As weird as it sounds, during cooler temperatures, a heat pump is designed to pull heat from the outside air and use it to warm the inside air.
-Even when it feels cold outside, there is still plenty of available heat for the heat pump to function well, but at extremely low temperatures there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may work perfectly during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
-If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.
+and is essential for certain chillier climates.
+That’s because a heat pump has issues when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As unusual as it sounds, during cooler temperatures, a heat pump is designed to remove heat from the outdoors and use it to heat the inside air.
+Although it may be too cool outside for comfort, there is still a sufficient amount of heat for the heat pump to function well, but in exceptionally cold climates there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may work perfectly during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In many areas, heat pumps can function with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a wonderful alternative for certain northern regions, but more land must be available in order to install the necessary piping for a geothermal system.
+In many areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a wonderful alternative for specific northern climates, but additional land must be available in order to install the proper piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up installing a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up purchasing a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.

 If you can’t decide which system would best fit your needs, call Service Experts Commercial HVAC to schedule

 a free in-home quote.
-We are here to answer any and all of your questions to make sure you make the right decision for your home.
+We are happy to answer any and all of your questions to help you make the right decision for your home.